 Robert J. Aumann isn’t only famous for his long white beard and deep sense of wisdom.
 He’s also renowned for a string of controversies.
 On one hand, his strong political views on the Middle East conflict strike deep divisions in opinion.
-On the other, his work on game theory is hailed by the Nobel committee - recognized to have profoundly helped our understanding of conflict, and how to make the world a better, more peaceful place.
-Aumann seeks solutions to conflicts that seem to be intractable in hard numbers and equations.
-The only problem is: people may not like them.
+On the other, his work on game theory has been celebrated by the Nobel committee – recognized to have profoundly helped our understanding of conflict and how to make the world a better, more peaceful place.
+Aumann seeks solutions to conflicts that seem to be intractable with hard numbers and equations.
+The only problem is that some people may not like them.

 His award-winning work and political beliefs are both driven by his own turbulent life story.
-Aumann is a German Jew who endured the Second World War, lived through the Cold War, and now calls the Middle East conflict zone his home.
+Aumann is a German Jew who endured the Second World War, lived through the Cold War and now calls the heart of the Middle East conflict zone home.

 Robert J. Aumann

 The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2005

 Born: 1930, Frankfurt, Germany

 Field: Game theory, mathematics

 Prize-winning work: Profound game theory analysis on conflict and cooperation, especially through studies on repeated games